 The 10 Best Tactical Chest Rigs

 This wiki has been updated 34 times since it was first published in March of 2016.
 Whether you are a soldier, law enforcement SWAT team member, or a weekend warrior, a good tactical chest rig can greatly increase your efficiency in the field.
 With pockets, slots, and pouches able to carry weapons, AR and AK ammunition, and even first aid equipment, they provide convenient access to everything without having to contend with a cumbersome backpack or overloaded belt.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes